Note: This file is about 140K in size so may take a few seconds to load,

 Victor participates in retreats and church conferences,

-and some dozen books and booklets have been prepared
+and some dozen books and booklets have been prepared in French.

 This text is now made freely available for your reflection.